We are the Washougal Arts and Culture Alliance

 The mission of the Washougal Arts and Cultural Alliance (WACA) is to foster a thriving local art scene that enhances a strong sense of place and community.
 The Alliance works in collaboration with artists, teachers, businesses, government agencies, and other community organizations to support and promote regional artists, increase opportunities for youth participation in the arts, and enhance exposure to the arts for Washougal residents and visitors to the area.

 The flagship project of The Washougal Arts and Culture Alliance, the annual Washougal Art Festival, strives to connect artists in our community with community members who love art.
-The Washougal Art Festival showcases talented artists in our own community and region, embracing the breadth of the arts.
+Washougal Art Festival showcases talented artists in our own community and region, embracing the breadth of the arts.
+Last year and this year WACA has expanded the Washougal Art Festival in collaboration with Washougal Songcraft Festival to create the Washougal Art & Music Festival.

 Washougal Art Festival